 Did a cashier peddle you the Walmart credit card application during checkout?
-This 2013 review will show you the ugly truth.
+This 2014 review will show you the truth.

 Believe it or not, the only rewards offered on the store version of the Walmart card is a measly 5 cent per gallon discount at their participating gas stations.
 Please note that's only 5 cents, NOT 5 percent.
 And aside from that, there is no cash back or points earned on any of your spending!

 When you consider how outrageous gas prices are nowadays, this 5¢ discount is pathetic... as long as gas is above $4/gallon you are earning less than 1.25% cash back.
 At $4.50 per gallon it's only 1%.

 Your best bet would be to go for something that gives double points (worth 2% cash back) at ALL gas stations.Meanwhile the Walmart Discover card (which will soon be a MasterCard) does give rewards elsewhere, but they're nothing to write home about:

 - 0.25% on total annual spending up to $1,500